 Share if you found this useful.Next Step: Learn how to pitch investors like a pro for FREE

 *enter your email to win

 I’m Vidar Andersen and I don’t talk about myself in the third person.
-I’m a Norwegian hack(er), entrepreneur, startup founder, (micro) investor, educator, learner, speaker, advisor, consultant to large corporations on innovation - and an Internet software veteran.
-I love to solve problems with technology and help good people succeed.
+I’m a Norwegian hack(er), entrepreneur, startup founder, (micro) investor, educator, learner, speaker, advisor, helping large companies innovate faster - and an internet software industry veteran of +21 years.
+I love to solve problems with technology and help great people succeed.

 On my entrepreneurial journeys so far, I've had the fortune to pitch some of the most famous and well-respected startup investors and tech journalists out there and I've been invited to pitch publicly on stage around the world.
 It's been a roller coaster ride that has taken me from the frontpage of The New York Times, CNN and TechCrunch to helping other founders succeed faster.

 Because one of the things I learned from my Silicon Valley mentors is the importance of helping others like you.
 So I'm sharing my pitching secrets and experience to help you understand what investors are looking for, master your pitch and successfully raise that round so you can move on to the more important things of building a great product and growing your business.

 My presentations on startup entrepreneurship have been featured multiple times internationally by e.g. SlideShare, and recently Germany's largest business publication "Wirtschafts Woche" named me one of the most important people in the German startup scene.

 As an authority on startup pitching, I've taught over 500 startups just like yours how to pitch successfully since 2013 as a coach and moderator for the monthly Rheinland Pitch, Germany's longest running and largest startup pitch event.